pinecoders/pine-utils/snippets/readme.md

     - Issue a PR.
 1. Just send your code in a text file to: pinecoders@gmail.com.

+We will revise and, if required, edit contributions to ensure they meet our publications standards.
+We will get in touch with you if we have questions.

+Note:
 - Authors are recognized in each snippet.
 - No coding conventions are enforced in the repo.
 It's more important to share the code than to have uniform code.
 If you are interested in following a standard, use the [PineCoders Coding Conventions](http://www.pinecoders.com/coding_conventions).